 While Barnard’s president was busy writing an op-ed for the New York Times about body image, cosmetic surgery, and aging among her “liberal, feminist-leaning, highly educated peer group” on the Upper East Side, the anti-union law firm Jackson Lewis handled negotiations with the contingent faculty on behalf of the administration.

-Frustrated by months of administration stalling, contingent faculty voted to approve a strike deadline by an overwhelming majority of 89 percent in December.
+Frustrated by months of the administration stalling, contingent faculty voted to approve a strike deadline by an overwhelming majority of 89 percent in December.
 In a campus-wide email, the administration implied that a strike would contribute to students’ post-election distress.
 Meanwhile, the law firm they retained wrote that Obama-era anti-discrimination laws were “aggressive” and that Trump would “return to traditional theories of discrimination.”

 Students organized rallies and went door-to-door in dorms to petition in support of professors.
 With student support rapidly growing, the administration attempted to pit living wages and benefits for adjunct professors against financial aid and campus programs for students.